dgutt17/Video_Games/README.md

  3) If the player receives 10 points, the player has won and the game will be reset.
  4) If the player loses all three of his or her lives, then the player loses and the game will be reset.
 ### Frogger Game Play:
-  1) You use the arrow keys to move the green box
+  1) You use the arrow keys to move the green box.
 ### Frogger Notes:
  1) A window will pop up if the player wins or loses.
 The window will pop-up twice, which means the player must click the 'Ok' button each time the window pops-up to successfully reset the game.